-We, at Chefs Warehouse at Beau Constantia, like to keep things fresh and fun for both our patrons as well as our chefs with a seasonal and produce-driven menu that changes regularly, with our signature experience being tapas for 2.
+We, at Chefs Warehouse at Beau Constantia, like to keep things fresh and fun for both our patrons as well as our chefs with a seasonal and produce-driven menu that changes regularly, with our signature set menu experience.

 Situated at the top of the Constantia Valley, we trust that you will join us and enjoy one of the best views in Cape Town.

 Please note that our kitchen takes its last food orders for lunch at 14:30 and for dinner at 20:30.

 Unparalled views unfold over Constantia’s verdant vineyards and extend to False Bay.
 Arrive early and you will see the chefs picking their herbs and gathering fresh inspiration.
 Begin with a wine tasting, or be sure to choose some of the Beau Constantia wines with your lunch or dinner.